thienv29/iclc-lucky-draw/README.md

-# Lucky Draw App
+# Lucky Draw App For ICLC Company

 This is a web application for conducting lucky draws with various prizes.
 Users can trigger the lucky draw for different prize categories, and the results are displayed in an animated manner.
-The project includes HTML, CSS, and JavaScript files for the frontend, as well as a Node.js server for potential backend functionalities.
+The project includes HTML, CSS, and JavaScript files for the application

 ## Project Structure